PASS WITH LEE

 If you have any questions or would like to make a booking, call us on 07495 789516

-At the start of your DVSA Practical Driving Test, the Examiner will ask you two questions about the general maintenance of the car.
+At the start/during your DVSA Driving Test, the Examiner will ask you two questions based on general maintenance of the car or the operation of the car's auxiliary controls.

 Here's the full list: